direktiv/direktiv.github.io/docs/getting_started/transitions.md

 }
 ```

-The curl command to call the workflow via the API is the following.
-Please adjust the workflow and server name if required.
+The curl command to call the flow via the API is the following.
+Please adjust the flow and server name if required.

 ```sh
 curl -X POST http://localhost:8080/api/namespaces/demo/tree/MYWORKFLOWNAME?op=wait \